 To initiate the divorce process, the filing spouse (the petitioner) must complete a “Petition for Divorce” and submit it to the appropriate district court in the county where either spouse resides.
 The petition outlines the desired terms of the divorce, including child custody, visitation, property division, and support.

-After being served, the respondent has a limited amount of time (usually 20 days) to file a response to the divorce petition.
+After receiving the divorce petition, the respondent typically has 20 days to file a response.
 The response typically addresses the petitioner’s claims and may include counterclaims or requests for different terms.

 If necessary, either party can request temporary orders to address urgent matters such as child custody, visitation, support, or restraining orders during the divorce process.
-Mediation is also encouraged to help resolve disputes amicably and reach mutually acceptable agreements on contested issues.
+Mediation also helps resolve disputes amicably and allows both parties to reach mutually acceptable agreements on contested issues.

-If the spouses can reach a mutually satisfactory agreement through negotiation or mediation, a settlement agreement is prepared and submitted to the court for approval.
-If an agreement cannot be reached, the case may proceed to trial, where a judge will make the final decisions on contested matters.
+If the spouses reach a mutually satisfactory agreement through negotiation or mediation, they prepare a settlement agreement and submit it to the court for approval.
+If they cannot reach an agreement, the case proceeds to trial, where a judge makes the final decisions on contested matters.

-Once the court approves the settlement agreement or makes the final decisions after a trial, the divorce decree is prepared, outlining the terms of the divorce, including property division, child custody, visitation, support, and any other relevant orders.
-The decree is signed by the judge and becomes legally binding.
+Once the court approves the settlement agreement or makes final decisions after a trial, the court prepares the divorce decree.
+This decree outlines the terms of the divorce, including property division, child custody, visitation, support, and any other relevant orders.
+The judge signs the decree, making it legally binding.

 Key Factors Behind Divorce in Texas